game-ai-platform-team/connect-four-board/README.md

 -   `rows`: The number of rows in the Connect Four board.
 -   `columns`: The number of columns in the Connect Four board.
 -   `gameMoves` (playable only): An array of numbers representing the sequence of moves made in the game.
 -   `playMove` (playable only): A function to handle the action of playing a move in the game.
+Called with the column number when a move is made.

 #### Optional